 Since Burlingame enacted its law, in 1986 (it was amended in 2000), approximately 50 percent of homes tested have required sewer lateral repair or replacement, with individual homeowners footing the bill.
 So this is no trifling thing.

-In San Mateo, the focus is not on a “clean bill of health” at close of sale, rather on assuring that as many residents get their sewer laterals in order as possible.
+If any of the four triggers listed above apply to your property, then a sewer lateral inspection is needed.
 The Private Sewer Lateral Cost Sharing Program was created, according to the City of San Mateo website, to “assist and encourage property owners to properly maintain their lateral and ultimately reduce the amount of inflow and infiltration into the city’s sewer system.”
-It offers grants to cover up to 50 percent of homeowners’ lateral cleanout, repair and replacement costs, up to $5,000.
-The program opened on July 1, 2014 and lasts until June 2015.
+It offers grants to cover up to 50 percent of homeowners’ lateral cleanout, repair, and replacement costs, up to $5,000.
+The program opened on July 1, 2014, and lasts until June 2015.
 All homeowners are eligible on a first-come, first-serve basis.

 This program is not new.
 Once called the Healthy Home Program, it was test-run in 2009-2010 as a combination grant and loan program, initially targeting the San Mateo Village area; unfortunately, Healthy Home ran out of funds in 2011.
 Now, a version of it is back.
 South San Francisco also piloted a version of this program in 2012-2013, offering up to $2,500 in matching grants.
 That’s it for San Mateo County.
 A search turned up only one other similar program, in Modesto.

-There’s more than one way to inspect a sewer lateral, and the five Peninsula cities requiring point-of-sale testing do not share methodology.
-There’s several ways to skin the sewer lateral cat, as it turns out.
+There’s more than one way to inspect a sewer lateral, and the six Peninsula cities requiring point-of-sale testing do not share methodology.
+There are several ways to skin the sewer lateral cat, as it turns out.

 Belmont’s proposed program employed something called “smoke testing.”
 Though the term might strike fear into the hearts of fans of the TV show “Lost,” smoke testing is relatively benign.
 Smoke is blown into sections of pipes; if any escapes, we’ve got a problem.
 The City of Berkeley presently has a comprehensive smoke testing program that includes both laterals and mains – paid for by the city, not at point-of-sale.

 There are exemptions.
 In Burlingame, a property is exempt if it has passed inspection within the past decade.
 If it hasn’t, there’s still good news: properties whose lines have been replaced are exempt for 25 years.
 Homes located less than six feet from the city’s right-of-way may be exempt and all condominiums are exempt.
-For everyone else in these five cities, sewer lateral testing is a necessary – and potentially costly — fact of selling your home.
-For those in San Mateo, though, sewer lateral testing is a fact of maintenance, one the city is making 50 percent easier through the Private Sewer Lateral Cost Sharing Program.
+For everyone else in these six cities, sewer lateral testing is a necessary – and potentially costly — fact of selling your home.
+For those in San Mateo, though, sewer lateral testing method and whether it passes or not is up to the plumber the seller hires.